Rasyidannas/Backend_Summary/Networking.md

 1. Types of IP Addresses

     - Types of IPv4 Addresses (Internet Protocol version 4)
   	IPv4 addresses are categorized based on their use and function.
-  a.
-Private IP is devices inside your network have private IP, given by DHCP (Dynamic Host Configuration Protocol)
+        + Private IP is devices inside your network have private IP, given by DHCP (Dynamic Host Configuration Protocol)
-  b.
-Public IP is unique identifier for each device directly connected to the internet, your router can have a Public IP addresse but also a private IP.
+        + Public IP is unique identifier for each device directly connected to the internet, your router can have a Public IP addresse but also a private IP.
-  c.
-Static IP is Assigned permanently to a device and does not change over time.
+        + Static IP is Assigned permanently to a device and does not change over time.
-  d.
-Dynamic IP Addresses is Assigned temporarily to a device from a pool of IP addresses by the Dynamic Host Configuration Protocol (DHCP)
+        + Dynamic IP Addresses is Assigned temporarily to a device from a pool of IP addresses by the Dynamic Host Configuration Protocol (DHCP)

     - Types of IPv6 Addresses (Internet Protocol version 6)
   	IPv6 also has different types of addresses based on their use.
-  a.
-Unicast is Identify a single interface.
+        + Unicast is Identify a single interface.
 Data packets sent to a unicast address are delivered to the specific node.
-  c.
-Multicast is Identify multiple interfaces.
+        + Multicast is Identify multiple interfaces.
 Packets sent to a multicast address are delivered to all interfaces identified by that address.
-  d.
-Anycast is Assigned to multiple interfaces.
+        + Anycast is Assigned to multiple interfaces.
 Packets sent to an anycast address are delivered to the nearest interface identified by the address.

 2. Importance of IP Addresses
    - Routing: IP addresses are essential for routing data packets between devices on different networks.